-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 This condition is classically seen in constrictive pericarditis (called the septal bounce sign).
-In constrictive pericarditis, the thickened, fibrotic, and/or calcified non-compliant pericardium results in a fixed volume of pericardial sac.
+In constrictive pericarditis, the thickened, fibrotic, and/or calcified non-compliant pericardium results in a fixed volume of the pericardial sac.
 The position of the interventricular septum depends on the relative pressure differences between the left ventricle (LV) and the right ventricle (RV) throughout the cardiac cycle and is also influenced by respiration.